seek4science/seek/help/index.md

 [Frequently Asked Questions](faq.html)

 ## Contributing

-If you want to contribute to the SEEK software please visit If you want to contribute to the SEEK guides, templates, or website please contact <community@fair-dom.org> for more details.
+There are many ways in which you can contribute to the SEEK software, these documents or our [FAIRDOM](http://fair-dom.org) project.

-If you want to propose a workshop/tutorial/hack-day related to SEEK please post on our mesage board at http://biostar.fair-dom.org/
+If you are interested in contributing please visit our [Contributors guide](/contributing.html).